The Murder in the Church

 The couple was blessed with a child Bessie Maria on August 24, 1932.
 They settled into a home at 2034 Scott Street.
 However, in the 1940s their lives would change.

 In 1942 Mrs. Raftopoulos asked her husband for a divorce.
 Mr. Raftopoulos immediately thought his wife was being unfaithful.
 He purchased a gun with the intent on finding the man who broke up his home.
+She was having a relationship with Eddie Dafnos.
+The couple would later divorce.

 On March 12, 1943, Mr. Raftopoulos chased Mr. Dafnos down an alley near Fifteenth and Valencia Streets, took several shots at him and missed.
 Mr. Raftopoulos was charged with “assault to commit murder.”
 The charge was dismissed when Mr. Dafnos decided not to press charges.